 Let us first understand what the term ‘neurodegeneration’ actually encompasses.
 The Oxford Dictionary defines neurodegeneration as the “Degeneration of the nervous system, especially of neurones in the brain”.
 According to the EU Joint Programme – Neurodegenerative Disease Research (JPND), the nervous system of the human body comprises of neurones.
 In case they suffer damage, they do not possess the ability to repair, replace or reproduce themselves.
 This inability results in neurodegenerative diseases.

 Previously, neurodegenerative diseases were believed to be incurable.
 However, with the gigantic steps towards advancement that medical science has taken in the recent years, scientists have been able to devise procedures that help in assisting individuals suffering from neurodegenerative disease.
 Stem cell therapy is among these advanced procedures that have recently shown positive results.

-Stem cells are mother or master cells that have the ability to differentiate into other types of specialised cells through the process of mitosis.
-They can repair internal tissue damage by developing into a cell with a specialised function like a blood cell or brain cell.
+Stem cells are mother or master cells that have the ability to differentiate into other types of specialized cells through the process of mitosis.
+They can repair internal tissue damage by developing into a cell with a specialized function like a blood cell or brain cell.
 They also possess the ability to renew themselves.

 Utilizing stem cells to treat medical disorders and diseases is known as stem cell therapy.
 Transplantation of stem cells is the most common procedure used in stem cell therapy.
 In cases of brain degeneration, stem cells are transplanted into the patient.
 These stem cells then become progenitor cells that work within the brain to maintain the neurone functions.
 Research has been conducted on animal models for diseases like Amyotrophic lateral sclerosis, Parkinson’s, and multiple sclerosis, which have provided optimistic outcomes.